tinsaye-simeneh/nextjs-basic/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn) with Mantine and supabase as a Baas
+(https://nextjs.org/learn) with Mantine and supabase as a Baas

 end points:
   - For crud test: /lessons/crud